 These fresh milled flour cookies taste nothing like traditional whole wheat cookies!
-They’re soft and chewy with a brown sugar flavor and pops of chocolate chips, and are made with 100% whole-grain flour.
+They’re soft and chewy with a brown sugar flavor and pops of chocolate chips, yet are made with 100% whole-grain flour.
 You would never be able to tell!

 After switching to freshly milled grains, I realized I needed to make a few changes to my favorite recipes.